ukmda/ukmda-dataprocessing/usermgmt/README.md

 # User Management tool
 Unix and AWS User creation and configuration are managed by *stationMaint.ps1* which calls a python programme that uses native AWS and Unix libraries to execute the required commands.
-The tool requires AWS credentials which are restricted to administrators (see note below).
+The tool requires AWS and SSH credentials which are restricted to administrators (see note below).

+## setup
+To use this too you need anaconda or miniconda installed.
+Copy the python files, requirements.txt and powershell script to a folder of your choosing, and update the environment variables in the powershell script if needed.
+Now run the powershell script, which will create a suitable Conda environment, install the requirements and launch the tool.

 ## Adding a new camera
 To add a new camera the camera operator must supply the following: